Critical-Infrastructure-Systems-Lab/manual/docs/general-programming.md

   - Take all modules on **First week on GitHub** (*Code with Codespaces* and *Code with Copilot* are optional)

-# Software documentation

-Software documentation provides information about a software program for everyone involved in its creation, deployment and use. **To be completed**

-## To do list

-- Open an account on [Read the Docs](https://about.readthedocs.com).

-- ... **To be completed**

 # Introduction to Python and R

 In your daily work you will certainly make use of a general-purpose language, such as Matlab, Python, Julia, or R (with the caveat that R is more functional to statistical analysis and data visualization).
 In our lab, the two commonly used languages are Python and R. Being familiar with one (or both) of them is therefore important.